Quick Page Links

 - Treatment of Cold and Flu Symptoms Without Medication

 In combination with other inflammatory herbs or antibacterial herbs such as Slipper Elm or Echinacea, Marshmallow root is said to assist in healing the airway passages and lungs.
 And yes, ladies, Slippery elm and Echinacea are also safe while breastfeeding!
+More home remedies for colds and flu while breastfeeding.

 - Fighting off a UTI